 Arduino Uno Mini – Limited Edition€30,96 excl.
 VAT /

 Starter kit for Arduino€29,95 - €53,91

 What should you pay attention to when buying an Arduino?

 Arduino is the worldwide leader when it comes to open-source hardware & software.

-Various Arduino Boards are available, each with its own characteristics.
-So it is good to think about what you want to do with the board before buying one.
+There are various Arduino Boards available, each has its own characteristics.
+So it's good to think about what to do with it first board want to do before you buy one.
 The Arduino Uno is the most popular and is a good choice for the beginner and for standard projects.
-The Arduino Nano is similar to the Uno but has a smaller size so it can be better processed in small projects.
-The Mega offers extra I / O pins for larger projects.
+The Arduino Nano is similar to the Uno but has a smaller size that makes it easier to handle in small projects.
+The Mega again offers extra I/O pins for larger projects.

 Arduino starter kits

 Starter Kits are packed with information and hardware.